Table of Contents

 What Are the Characteristics of a Good Test in Education?

-What is a good test in education?
+What is the characteristics of a good test in education?
 It is an evaluation through which teachers measure learners’ abilities and points of weaknesses and strengths.
 It gauges their knowledge in the field of study and provides both sides with real feedback.

 A good test should ensure that learners are ready to move to the next step whether this step is a high school, college, or even the military.